 K and I recently bought an investment property to house hack.
 This is the 4th post of a new series on strategy and tactics for how to house hack in an expensive market, using our own example as a case study.
-Check out all the posts in this series:

 Last time, we talked about how to do a residential property inspection.
 But after you’re done with inspecting and ready to write your offer, what’s the best way to do it?
 What will maximize your chances of success?

 In this post, I’ll share how we strategized and crafted our offer.
 I’ll also share the controversial strategy we used to hire our real estate agent, how we worked effectively with our agent despite conflicts of interest, and the lessons we learned from it all.

 The strategy for writing an offer depends heavily on how competitive the market is.
 In a buyer’s market, much of my advice below won’t apply because, frankly, you don’t have to work as hard or impress as much to get your offer taken seriously.

 But at time of this writing, most major real estate markets are seller’s markets, not buyer’s markets.
 Many have inventory shortages.

 This causes competitive pressure as buyers try to take advantage of historically low interest rates, homeowners hold their homes for longer, and many buyers and investors seek to take half-decade long stock market gains off the table and diversify into more stable, inflation-hedging real estate.